TusharSharmaIN/gsw-bash/README.md

     ```

 6.  cat with -s option
-    It supress the empty lines in a file.
+    It supress the empty lines in a file
     ```
     $ cat -s new_file.txt
     ```